Crasader/laravel-api-starter-kit/readme.md

 - Base Response Controller
 - Use Of Repositories
 - Error Handling Traits

+## Cross Origin Resource Sharing
+Check the [barryvdh/laravel-cors package documentation](https://github.com/barryvdh/laravel-cors) for more information and instruction on its usage.

 ## Feedback
 This project was made for personal use.
 However, everyone is free to use/fork and modify it as you like.